-The accounting officer for the academy trust has delivered improved value for money during the year by:
+The Accounting Officer for the academy trust has delivered improved value for money during the year by:

-- Continued development of the ICT infrastructure to enable economic, effective and efficient suitability to the operational running of the school and ensuring all pupils have access to the up to date technology. - Successful renewal of all staff ICT equipment to ensure that the effective delivery of education. - Successful implementation of educational software to enhance the delivery of the literacy curriculum across the whole school. - Further review of teaching assistants across the academy to ensure effective deployment to strengthen the provision of teaching and pupil support and to enable professional development by providing opportunities to access further qualifications by the support staff. - Enable all teaching staff to access further career development such as PhD qualification, NPQH, Middle Leader qualifications. - Continued development of the Teaching School to deliver system led improvements and to identify potential outstanding students as part of the ongoing recruitment across the academy.
+- Continued development of the ICT infrastructure to enable economic, effective and efficient suitability to the operational running of the school and ensuring all pupils have access to the up to date technology. - Successful implementation of educational software to enhance the delivery of the literacy curriculum across the whole school. - Enable all teaching staff to access further career development such as PhD qualification, NPQH, Middle Leader qualifications. - Continued development of the Teaching School to deliver system led improvements and to identify potential outstanding students as part of the on-going recruitment across the academy.